 Improve loading of third-party scripts

-At the least, make sure to load the scripts asynchronously or defer it till the last moment.
+At the least, make sure to load the scripts asynchronously or defer them till the last moment.
 This way, the browser can build the page first before getting and running the external script.
-Use async if the script you’re loading is important, like an analytics script.
+Use async if the script you’re loading is important, as an analytics script.
 You can use defer for less critical resources.
 There’s loads of documentation on optimizing third-party scripts.

 Improve Core Web Vitals: All small improvements count

-With the page experience update coming in May 2021, Google put site speed and user experience front and center again.
+With the page experience update fully rolled out in September 2021, Google put site speed and user experience front and center again.
 We’ve always looked at SEO holistically — there are many moving parts and you should work on all of them to build the best site out there.
 Although the tips mentioned above can help you improve those Core Web Vitals scores, you really should be doing this to offer your visitors a better experience.

 Coming up next!